FarhanaIslamSaima/Railway-ticket-booking-/README.md

 This is a standalone web application.
 It does not depend on any existing software.

 ### 2.2 Product Functions
-- Search trains by date, location
+- Search and filter public events
-- Display available classes and seats
+- Display event details and ticket availability
-- Ticket booking with confirmation
+- Ticket booking and cancellation
-- Secure login and role-based access
+- Role-based access (User, Organizer, Admin)
+- Organizer dashboard
-- Admin management dashboard
+- Admin dashboard for platform oversight

 ### 2.3 User Classes and Characteristics
-- **Passenger/User** – Can search, book, view or cancel bookings
+- **User/Attendee** – Can search events, book tickets, cancel and manage bookings
+- **Organizer** – Can create and manage events, view ticket sales
-- **Admin** – Can manage train schedules, bookings, and user data
+- **Admin** – Manages all users, events, and bookings; enforces platform rules

 ### 2.4 Operating Environment
 - Backend: Django (Python 3.x)
 - Frontend: React.js
 - Database: PostgreSQL
 - OS: Cross-platform
 - Browser: Chrome, Firefox, Edge, Safari

 ### 2.5 Constraints
 - Must follow RESTful architecture
 - Responsive UI for mobile and desktop
-- Secure password storage and communication
+- Secure user authentication and data handling
-- Payment gateway support (SSLCommerz, Stripe, etc.)
+- Integration with at least one payment gateway (Stripe, SSLCommerz)

 ### 2.6 Assumptions and Dependencies
-- Internet access is required
+- Users and organizers have internet access
-- Users will use valid payment methods
+- Payment methods used are valid
-- Admin will maintain and update train information regularly
+- Organizers actively maintain event details
+- SMS/email services are operational for notifications

 ---